shreyatpandey/Coding-Challenges/Fb_ph/Practice/System-Design/OnlineCodingPlatform/Description.md

   * Caching on data-store
   * Intellgent caching from the region where there is a high traffic
   * Higher traffic from Asian Region

+ # Hot-Key Problem:
+  * Consistent Hashing:-
+     To resolve hot-spot or hot-key problem depending on the contest_id we can use consistent hashing